 Age Appropriate Guidline: Community Education classes are designed for students of all ages.
 Age guidelines are stated with each class.
 Classes designated as ADULT are intended for students 18 years and older.
 With INSTRUCTOR PERMISSION, high school students may attend adult classes.
 Students 16-17 years old may be admitted to Continuing Education credit courses upon request from the chief executive officers (or designees) of the high school districts in which the student resides.
 Call (815) 921-3900 for information.

-Withdrawal: If you wish to withdraw from a class, you must do so ONE business day before the first session to receive a full refund.
-All paid fees are non-refundable.
-Exceptions noted in individual course descriptions.
+Withdrawal: If you wish to withdraw from a class, you must do so ONE business day before the first session.

 Textbooks: Textbooks should be purchased before the first class.
 Textbooks, where required, are an additional expense.
 For specific textbook information, call the Rock Valley College Bookstore at (815) 921-1680.